McKennaAnson/Counts-of-Template-Primer-Combos/README.md

 Example:
 I want to run the script to get counts for the "B27" experiment with the "template.txt" and "primer.txt" files:

-  'python3 Counts_Script --run run.csv --meta metadata.csv --exp B27 --map map.csv --t templates.txt --p primers.txt'
+ `python3 Counts_Script --run run.csv --meta metadata.csv --exp B27 --map map.csv --t templates.txt --p primers.txt`

 The result will be a csv file called "final.csv" saved to your current working directory.